Toni-d-e-v/chainverify-protocol/README.md

   -  7.2.
 The Potential and Future of Decentralized Document Verification: #future-verification

-Appendices

- -   Appendix A: Detailed Technical Description of the System: #appendix-technical
- -   Appendix B: Use Case Examples of ChainVerify Across Industries: #appendix-use-cases
-  -  Appendix C: Glossary of Terms: #appendix-glossary
-  -  Appendix D: Additional Information and Resources: #appendix-resources

 ## 1. Introduction
 1.1.
 The Importance of Document Verification in the Digital Age